autowarefoundation/autoware/README.md

 - Simulation
 - Gamificated HMI

 Autoware is protected by BSD License.
-We provide a ROSBAG-based simulation method for those who do not own real autonomous vehicles.
-In case that you use Autoware with real autonomous vehicles, please formulate safety measures and assessment of risk before field testing.
+Please use it on your own responsibility.
+For safe use, we provide a ROSBAG-based simulation method for those who do not own real autonomous vehicles.
+In case that you use Autoware with real autonomous vehicles, **please formulate safety measures and assessment of risk before field testing.**

 ## License